Position: Organizational Learning Coordinator

-Rainier Valley Corps (RVC) strengthens the power of communities of color in order to create a more equitable society.
-We do this through our core programs and services as well as through leading partnerships with community members and organizations of color.
+Rainier Valley Corps (RVC) strengthens the power of communities of color in order to create a more equitable society through capacity-building, leadership development, and operations support.
+We accomplish this through our core programs and services as well as through leading partnerships with community members and organizations of color.
 These members and organizations provide support services tailored to the strengths and needs of the communities they serve.

 Summary of position

 We are looking for an Organizational Learning Coordinator who is a community-savvy researcher, a prolific writer, and passionate about organizational learning in communities of color.
 This position will be focused on evaluation and communications, ensuring that RVC is doing extensive ongoing internal evaluation and communicating what we learn with our partners, funders, and the broader public.